 Since roughly 1980, there have been between 583 and 3000 cases of missing and murdered Indigenous women in Canada.
 Reasons for this intense statistical disparity are largely due to inadequate police and media reports, and a lack of government interest in the results of its own policies.

+Missing Justice seeks to promote community awareness and political action through popular education, direct action, and coalition-building, all of these in consultation with and in support of First Nations families, activists, communities and organizations.
 As a solidarity collective, we strive to support and reiterate demands already made by Indigenous activists, the families of victims, Native organizations, and international bodies including the UN and Amnesty International.
 Our demands include a public investigation, adequate funding for research, support for Native-run women’s centres and shelters, and anti-oppression training for police.

 In addition to calling for immediate action to counter violence against Indigenous women, Missing Justice supports First Nations’ struggles for self-determination.
 We acknowledge the direct links between violence against Indigenous women and First Nations’ struggles against land appropriation, assimilation and poverty, all of which are enforced by the dominant notion that society must be founded on capital gain and patriarchal values.